Search: 59 results

 And they went out into their fields and got in the fruit of their vines, and when the grapes had been crushed, they made a holy feast and went into the house of their god, and over their food and drink they were cursing Abimelech.

-So Abimelech and all the army that [was] with him got up [by] night, and they lay in ambush against Shechem [in] four divisions.
+So Abimelech and all the people with him got up at night and waited in ambush for Shechem in four units.

-Abimelech got him up to Mount Zalmon, he and all the people who were with him; and Abimelech took an axe in his hand, and cut down a branch from the trees, and took it up, and laid it on his shoulder.
-And he said to the people who were with him, "What you have seen me do, do quickly, and do as I have done."
+And Abimelech got up to mount Zalmon, he and all the people who were with him.
+And Abimelech took an axe in his hand, and cut down a bough from the trees, and took it up, and laid it on his shoulder.
+And he said to the people who w

 So all the people got branches, every man cutting down a branch, and they went with Abimelech at their head and, massing the branches against the inner room, put fire to the room over them; so all those who were in the tower of Shechem, about a thousand men and women, were burned to death with it.